 JaCalIVE (Jason Cartago implemented Intelligent Virtual Environment) [13] can be seen as an example of a framework for developing MAS inhabiting an IVE.
 This framework is based on MAM5 meta-model [14].
 The idea behind it is to define a simulation through such a meta-model, which is compiled into some templates of Jason agents [15] and CaRTago artifacts [16] to be completed by the simulation developer.
-This framework has a very formal development
+This framework has a very formal development process, but it is difficult to develop a new simulation or even make changes to an existing one.

-It can also be found MASON (Multi-Agent Simulator Of Neighborhoods) [17], made purely in the Java programming language and released in 2003.
+It can also be found MASON(Multi-Agent Simulator Of Neighborhoods) [17], made purely in the Java programming language and released in 2003.
 This simulator is mainly oriented toward swarm intelligence and multi-agent systems.
 In addition, it allows you to choose a discrete or continuous space in the simulations and visualize the result in a two or three-dimensional space.
 However, achieving a 3D visualization in this simulator is not easy or fast and requires the additional installation of the Java3D libraries and knowledge of Java programming.